Click here for to download a PDF of the signed statement.

 2. Supply Chain Sustainability Team

-CP Kelco has a supply chain sustainability team that meets on a regular basis to review internal audit targets or those arising from SEDEX audits.
+CP Kelco has a supply chain sustainability team that meets on a regular basis to hone supply chain assessment and auditing processes and evaluate supply chain risks.

-CP Kelco provides staff training to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.
+CP Kelco provides staff with regular training to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes slavery and human trafficking statement for CP Kelco UK Limited for the financial year ending 2018.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes the Modern Slavery and Human Trafficking Statement for CP Kelco UK Limited for the 2020 financial year.